-The Company has the following financial assets that are subject to IFRS 9's expected credit loss model:

-- Cash and cash equivalents
+The Company has the following financial assets that are subject to IFRS 9's expected credit loss · Cash and cash equivalents

-- Other receivables (excluding non-financial assets)
+· Other receivables (excluding non-financial assets)

-- Deposits and other bank balances
+· Deposits and other bank balances

-By default, all other financial assets are measured subsequently at fair value through profit or loss (FVTPL).

-To measure the expected credit losses, other receivables that are measured at amortized cost are grouped based on shared credit risk characteristics and the days past due.
+By default, all other financial assets are measured subsequently at fair value through profit or loss for measure the expected credit risks, other receivables that are measured at amortized cost are grouped based on shared credit risk characteristics and the days past due.
 The Company applies the IFRS 9 simplified approach to measuring expected credit losses which uses a lifetime expected loss allowance for all other receivables.
 While cash and cash equivalents and fixed deposits are also subject to the impairment requirements of IFRS 9, the identified impairment loss was immaterial.

-Investment and other financial assets

-(a) Classification

-The Company classifies its financial assets in the following measurement categories:
+Investment and other financial assets (a) Classification The Company classifies its financial assets in the following measurement categories:

-- those to be measured subsequently at fair value (either through OCI, or through profit or loss), and - those to be measured at amortized cost.
+To measure the expected credit losses, other receivables that are measured at amortized cost are those to be measured subsequently at fair value (either through OCI, or through profit or loss), and · those to be measured at amortized cost.